MAECProject/MAECProject.github.io/documentation/use_cases/index.md

   <div class="col-md-6">
   	<div class="well">
       <h4>Cyber Threat Analysis</h4>
       <p>Cyber threat analysis-related use cases demonstrate how capturing cyber threat analysis information in MAEC will result in a threat being more readily understood and evaluated because the information will be more consistent across analysts and incidents.
-In addition, MAEC's standardized encoding of the Capabilities exhibited by a malware instance will allow for the accurate discernment of the threat that the malware poses to an organization and its infrastructure.</p>
+Furthermore, MAEC's standardized encoding of the Capabilities exhibited by a malware instance will allow for the accurate discernment of the threat that the malware poses to an organization and its infrastructure.</p>
 	  ▪ <a class="btn btn-primary" href="cyber_threat_analysis/attribution">Attribution »</a>
 	  <p></p>
       ▪ <a class="btn btn-primary" href="cyber_threat_analysis/malware_threat_scoring_system">Malware Threat Scoring System »</a>